kilianglas/algorand-starter-kit/contracts/README.md

 ### Voting

-The voting smart contract allows to perform a simple decentralized binary voting.
+The voting smart contract implements a simple decentralized binary voting.
 The app keeps track of two counters, one for "yes" and one for "no" votes.
 In order to participate in the voting, accounts need to register during a registration period.
 This can be done by opting into the application.
 After the registration period, the voting period starts.
 Each registered account is allowed to submit at most one vote.
 We ensure this by application specific local state of the registered accounts.
 Note that we use (consensus) rounds, instead of block, timestamps to specify the registration and voting period in this example.